Certificate Program for non-Deaf Dance Teachers 2023

 To certify, Dance teachers:

-3. Register for ‘Breaking the Sound Barrier: An insight on collaborating with Deaf Artists’ a workshop designed to educate non-deaf artists on collaborating with DHH artists.
+4. Register for ‘Breaking the Sound Barrier: An insight on collaborating with Deaf Artists’ a workshop designed to educate non-deaf artists on collaborating with DHH artists.
 This course will include information and facts of Deaf culture, tips on communicating with DHH artists and advise on coordinating performance base projects.
 It is facilitated by Shannon Guile and Joanna Hawkins (local artists and founders of 100 Decibels).
-MCSD-DAM will send the email address for the workshop to you once it has been determined that you are ready.

 *Attendee will be responsible for workshop fees

-4. After attending the Deaf Culture workshop, you will receive a certificate stating you are dance teacher who has completed training and is ready to teach DHH dance students.
-Your name and studio will be listed on the websites of MCSD-DAM and Dance Manitoba indicating that you have completed the training.
+5. After attending the Deaf Culture workshop, you will receive a certificate stating you are dance teacher who has completed training and is ready to teach DHH dance students.
+Your name and studio will be listed on the websites of MCSD-DAM and Dance Manitoba as certified to teach Deaf dancers.
 This will provide a list of dance teachers that Deaf or HH dance students can access.

 Shannon has been creating, producing and performing for over fifteen years.
 She trained as an actor, comedian, mime and stunt performer at the University of Winnipeg, where she received her BA Honours in Theatre & Film.
 On stage, she is most recognized for her work with the three-time Canadian Comedy Award nominated sketch troupe Hot Thespian Action, which she founded in 2006.
 Off the stage, Shannon has appeared in over thirty film & TV productions, both as an actor and as a stunt double, because, why not have your cake, eat it and pretend to choke on it while falling down some stairs…too?!
 In 2012, she developed a mime program for the Deaf community of Manitoba, which lead her to establish the internationally recognized Deaf mime troupe 100 Decibels.
 In spring of 2021, Shannon performed in the first-ever trilingual children’s play (ASL, English & French) called Plé, which she co-wrote.